If I could go back in time, I would save myself from countless hours, days, and months working on the wrong things.

 Use different resources to create your knowledge tree, but do your due diligence and make sure you’re studying the right things.

 Here is a nice checklist:

 No course is perfect, but your time is valuable so make sure you are spending it on the right things.
 A popular resource may be popular because of the marketing done on it and not actually on the quality of the content.

-If you do not have any work experience, stick with one language, and work with that language.
+If you don't have any work experience, stick with one language, and work with that language.
 Get good enough to get hired.
-Start working in teams with that language.
+Start working in teams that are building in that language.
 That’s when the real learning starts: when you start working on real projects.

 Only start learning other languages, tools, or frameworks because there is a clear benefit in learning it and there is a need in the market.
 Learn to do one thing really well first (or at least well enough to get hired).